6 Faculty Members Receive National Science Foundation CAREER Grants

 The recipients represent some of the most promising early career scientists and engineers with high promise of leading major advances in their respective fields and who will serve as academic role models.

-“This is an exceptional year for some of our junior scientists and the number of NSF CAREER awards reflect that,” says Debra Reinhart, associate vice president for the UCF Office of Research.
+“This is an exceptional year for some of our junior scientists and the number of NSF CAREER awards reflects that,” says Debra Reinhart, associate vice president for the UCF Office of Research.
 “At UCF, we encourage early career faculty to join us, with the expectation that they will be doing the kind of innovative work that attracts this kind of recognition.”

 This year’s recipients are conducting research in everything from quantum physics to using data to shape and enhance online education for a better student experience, especially among STEM disciplines.